No. 18 Seton Hall beats St. John’s 82-79 for 8th straight

 Cale and McKnight each sank two free throws in the final 20 seconds, and Seton Hall held on when Marcellus Earlington’s long, hurried 3-point attempt was short of the rim at the buzzer.

+Seton Hall entered averaging 13.5 turnovers per game.
+After committing 15 in the first half and trailing 43-30 at the break, the Pirates got an earful from Willard.
+Then they took a page out of the St. John’s playbook and came out trapping with pressure defense in the second half.

+“We adjusted; we pressed them right back and got them on their heels,” Willard said.
+“It gave us a chance to turn them over.
+We made easy buckets and it loosened us up a little bit.”

-After trailing by 43-30 at halftime, Seton Hall stormed back and took its first lead at 61-58 on a 3-pointer by Powell with 8:17 remaining.
+Seton Hall stormed back and took its first lead at 61-58 on a 3-pointer by Powell with 8:17 remaining.
 The rally was aided by two jumpers from Cale early in the second half that were subsequently changed to 3s following replay reviews during a timeout.

+“I just think we went back to the locker room and regrouped,” Gill said.
+“We know we made mistakes in the first half and came back with a different mindset.”

-Figueroa hit a 3 to tie it again with 7:42 left, and the Tri-State Area rivals traded blows down the stretch before a crowd filled with fans of both schools.
+Figueroa hit a 3 to tie it again with 7:42 left, and the Tri-State Area rivals traded blows the rest of the way in front of a Madison Square Garden crowd of 10,428 filled with fans of both schools.

+“Anyone watching knows we saw a great ballgame.
+Two teams showed up, obviously neighboring teams,” St. John’s coach Mike Anderson said.
+“They made some big free throws going down the stretch, so you have to give them credit.
+But as I told our guys, I was proud of the effort.”

 BIG PICTURE

-Seton Hall: The veteran Pirates were picked first in the Big East preseason coaches’ poll, barely edging Villanova, and they’ve shown why.
-After opening at No. 12 and then falling out of the Top 25, they returned to the rankings this week and figure to climb following a pair of road wins.
+Seton Hall: The veteran Pirates were picked first in the Big East preseason coaches’ poll and are showing why.
+After opening at No. 12 and then falling out of the Top 25 when Mamukelashvili and Powell got hurt, they returned to the rankings this week and figure to climb following a pair of road wins.
+Seton Hall was coming off an impressive victory Wednesday night at No. 5 Butler, the second road win in program history over a top-five team.
+The other one came in February 2000 at No. 4 Syracuse.

-St. John’s: In their first season under coach Mike Anderson, the Red Storm went 11-2 in nonconference games, but they’ve had trouble closing out opponents since Big East play began.
+St. John’s: In their first season under Anderson, the Red Storm went 11-2 in nonconference games, but they’ve had trouble closing out opponents since Big East play began.

 UP NEXT